 The pollutant load analysis was conducted utilizing the Environmental Protection Agency's Spreadsheet Tool for Estimating Pollutant Loads (STEPL).
 Phosphorus, 5-day Biological Oxygen Demand (BOD), and sediment loadings were all calculated on a subwatershed basis, using this program.
 The methods used to calculate urban loadings of phosphorus, sediment, and BOD primarily utilized the runoff volume and land use specific pollutant concentrations for each Subwatershed to provide an average annual loading.
 Agricultural sediment calculations utilized the universal soil loss equation (USLE), widely used to calculate average annual soil losses from sheet and rill erosion (EPA, 2004).
 Phosphorus and BOD were calculated for agricultural areas by multiplying the soil load by a pollutant concentration for nutrients in the sediment.
-Graphical results of these calculations are presented in Figure 4-3 through Figure 4-5 and numerically in Error!
-Reference source not found.
-In Error!
-Reference source not found. the top five unit area loadings are highlighted in yellow with the number one loadings bolded.
+Graphical results of these calculations are presented in Figure 4-2 through Figure 4-4 and numerically in .

-Figure 4-3 Phosphorus Pollutant Load
+Figure 4-2 Phosphorus Pollutant Load

-Figure 4-4 BOD Pollutant Load
+Figure 4-3 BOD Pollutant Load

-Figure 4-5 Sediment Pollutant Load
+Figure 4-4 Sediment Pollutant Load